 These measurements are estimates that can help you track and understand your training activities.
-The measurements require a few activities using wrist-based heart rate or a compatible chest heart rate monitor.
+The measurements require you to complete activities for two weeks using wrist-based heart rate or a compatible chest heart rate monitor.
 Cycling performance measurements require a heart rate monitor and a power meter.